 Slavery had been practised by many peoples and cultures for thousands of years by the eighteenth Century, but the Transatlantic Slave Trade was dramatically different in nature and scale to anything that had existed before.
 Great wealth was generated by this trade, which was operated within a brutally efficient system.

 The transatlantic trade developed out of the growth of European colonies in the Americas, which had initially relied on the labour of Indigenous People.
 The success of crops such as tobacco and sugar created a huge need for labour.
 The physical, psychological, social, cultural and economic damage caused to African and Caribbean societies by the transatlantic slave trade makes it one of the greatest crimes against humanity.

 The Outward Passage – Europe to Africa

 Numerous goods produced in Britain were rare and valuable in Africa, including guns, ammunition, alcohol and manufactured cloth.
 These formed the cargo of the ships known as 'slavers' sailing from Europe to America.
 The economies of many British cities and trading ports depended on the slave trade.
 Bristol’s industry grew due to the high demand for brass pans and kettles; Birmingham profited from selling guns, and outfitting slavers with chains and padlocks.
 Overseas goods such as silk and cowrie shells were also imported to Britain and then exported to Africa.

 The Middle Passage – Africa to the Americas

 Goods from Britain and Europe were exchanged with the enslavers for African men, women and children.
-The European traders were also interested in goods such as gold, ivory and spices.
+The White, European traders were also interested in goods such as gold, ivory and spices.